chrisoaks/Loadcell/README.md

 # Loadcell

+This repository is out of sync with the up to date version (need to push my recent changes):

+Here's a demo of some more recent capabilities: https://www.facebook.com/chris.oaks.12/posts/1059656317459959

 The goal:

 A standalone application that can read sensors, display data in a couple graphical ways, and store/save the results.